polterguy/polterguy.github.io/tutorials/expressions/index.md

 being **[child1]** and **[child2]**.
 These nodes are recognized as children nodes of our **[.foo2]** node, because they're beneath it, and there are 3 spaces added in front of them, further indenting them from the vertical alignment of the **[.foo2]** node.
-You can create as children hierarchies as deep you want to, by adding 3 additional spaces (SP) characters in front of each node.
+You can create children hierarchies as deep you want to, by adding 3 additional spaces (SP) characters in front of each node.
 Be careful here though, in case your favourite text editor doesn't substitute TAB for SPs.
-Hyperlambda _does node_ substitute TAB with SPs.
+Hyperlambda _does not_ substitute TABs with SPs.

 The **[.foo1]** node and the **[child1]** node have _values_.
 This is what's found to the right of the colon `:` character.
 Each node can in addition have a type declaration